WizardSustine/Pucho/README.md

 7. Being able to change the goal;
 8. Being able to count without a goal;
 9. Being able to see a graphs of my daily progress;
-10. Being able to see a list of my goals;
+10. Being able to see a list of my goals.<br/>

+NON-FUNCTIONAL REQUIREMENTS:<br/>
+1. System must allow user to
 ### USE CASES
   1 - SET DAILY COUNT WITHOUT A GOAL:
    - **Primary actor:** User;